Sehar Fatima

 TL;DR

-Nano influencers (~$800/post) are cost-effective with higher engagement, while celebrity influencers ($7,000+/post) deliver reach but at premium prices.
+• Nano influencers (up to 200$ per post) are cost-effective with higher engagement, while celebrity influencers ($10,000+ per post) deliver reach but at premium prices.

-Regional differences matter: US, UK, and Canada are the most expensive, while Asia offers both affordable and premium options depending on the market.
+• Regional differences matter: The US, UK, and Canada are the most expensive, while Asia offers both affordable and premium options, depending on the market.

 How TikTok Influencer Rates Are Calculated

 Before you start planning marketing campaigns on TikTok, it’s important to understand how influencer pricing works.
 Remember, rates aren’t just pulled from thin air.
-They’re based on a mix of factors like audience size, engagement rate, content quality, and niche value.
+They’re based on factors like audience size, engagement rate, content quality, and niche value.

 So, let’s look at some factors that shape influencer pricing: